-The Five Best-Looking Open Houses This Weekend (6/15-6/16) | Washingtonian (DC)
+The Five Best-Looking Open Houses in Washington This Weekend

 When: Saturday, June 15 from 12PM to 2PM

-Why: The tw0-bedroom, two-level loft has soaring, 20-foot ceilings, 18-foot windows, its own private elevator, and smart home features such as voice-activated lighting.
+Why: The two-bedroom, two-level loft has soaring, 20-foot ceilings, 18-foot windows, its own private elevator, and smart home features such as voice-activated lighting.

 Truxton Circle